 The school is located at 100 East End Avenue, between 84th and 85th Streets.

-By subway: Take the 4, 5 or 6 train to 86th and Lexington Avenue.
-Take the M-86 bus from this corner, going east on 86th Street, and exit at York Avenue.
+Take the Q train to 86th Street and Second Avenue or take the 4, 5 or 6 train to 86th and Lexington Avenue.
+Then take the M-86 bus from the corner, going east on 86th Street, and exit at York Avenue.
 Walk one block east to East End Avenue and two blocks south to 84th Street.By car: Take the FDR Drive and exit at 96th Street.
 Stay on the service road, which will become York Avenue.
 Turn right onto East End Avenue and continue to 84th Street.
 Parking garages are located on 85th Street and on 83rd Street.

 Click here for more information.

 A number of options, including public and private transportation, are available to younger girls who live in the neighborhood and for girls who live farther from the school.
 Parents may choose the form of transportation that suits their family best.
-Chapin families currently use Atlantic Express Bus, Cupie Bus Service, Mario's Transportation, Inc. and Friendly Bus.
+Chapin families currently use SNT Bus NW, Inc., Atlantic Express Bus, Mario's Transportation, Inc., and Friendly Bus.

 Chapin's rigorous liberal arts program prepares students for further academic study and encourages the development of curiosity, creativity and integrity.
 To see a curriculum chart for K-12, please click here.
 To read more about the curriculum in each division, please follow the links below.